-Palm Beach County makes ESG Program funds available to area non-profit organizations with programs currently serving the homeless and/or persons at risk of homelessness.
+Palm Beach County makes ESG Program funds available to area non-profit organizations with programs that will serve people experiencing homelessness or and/or persons at risk of homelessness.
 Only projects that demonstrate a definable program that serve the homeless and/or persons at risk of homelessness will be considered for funding.
 Applications will be scored based on the following criteria.
 See EXHIBIT 2.